ivi-dev/SWS/README.md

 Simple Weather Service (SWS) is a web based application the primary purpose of which is to provide accurate weather conditions reports and forcasts.

 # Usage
-SWS is accessible through a browser jsut like any other website.
+SWS is accessible through a browser just like any other website.

 # Getting Started
 If you are interested in the project just fork the repo and and let a rip.